mauzware/THM-CTFs/Fowsniff CTF.md

   AJ had been telling us to do that right before Captain Profanity showed up.
   ```

-- `list` command is lists all messages and `retr` reads them.
+- `list` command lists all messages and `retr` reads them.
 From first one we got a password `S1ck3nBluff+secureshell` and from second one username `baksteen`.

 ---